ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ```
 {: pre}

-For more information of the API request, see [Restart a bare metal server](/apidocs/vpc/latest#create-bare-metal-server).
+For more information of the API request, see [Restart a bare metal server](/apidocs/vpc/latest#restart-bare-metal-server).

 ### Stopping and starting a bare metal server by using the API
 {: #stop-start-bare-metal-servers-api}

+You can stop or start a bare metal server on your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
+To stop or start a bare metal servers by using the API, use [Stop a bare metal server](/apidocs/vpc/latest#stop-bare-metal-server) and [Start a bare metal server](/apidocs/vpc/latest#start-bare-metal-server).

 Use the following API requests to stop or start a bare metal server.

 #### Stopping the bare metal server by using the API
 {: #stop-bm-api}

-Use the following API request to stop your bare metal server.
+Specify a `POST /bare_metal_servers/{id}/stop` request to stop a specific bare metal server where `id` is the identifer of the bare metal server you are stopping.

 You must specify the `type` for the stop action in the data payload. `soft` tells the running operating system to stop and shut down cleanly. `hard` immediately stops the bare metal server.
 {: important}